-When connecting to datum, the PU of the control stations used should be less than the specified PU of the required survey coordinates.
+When connecting to datum, the PU of the survey control marks used should be less than the specified PU of the required survey coordinates.

 Figure 1 displays the control survey observations and corresponding standard deviations.
-The uncertainty of the published coordinates is 6 mm (1 σ) in both east and north directions.
+The uncertainty of the published coordinates is 6 mm ( $1\sigma$ ) in both east and north directions.
 There are no estimates of PU available for the AHD heights of these survey control marks.